 Zero waste ideology has broad implications and will likely affect every level of our economy.
 However, any business has the opportunity to ride the wave of sustainability.
 Being green sells, and eco-conscious consumers are likely to give their hard-earned dollars to businesses that share their interest in the environment.

 THE PROBLEM WITH PLASTICS

 One issue of particular interest to the zero waste dream is the problem of plastics.
 Plastics have been a staple of consumer goods for decades, but they have fallen from grace (we’ve all seen photos of marine creatures festooned with plastic bags).
 Less than 10% of consumer plastics in the US were recycled in 2015.
-Moreover, Canada and European Union member nations have recently committed to banning single-use plastics, and other countries are expected to follow suit.
+Moreover, some states like Connecticut as well as Canada and European Union member nations have recently committed to banning single-use plastics, and other countries are expected to follow suit.
 A massive shift is underway.